 - Finish: cinnamon, ginger finish, lingers long and strong

 - Comments: rich and fruity, sweet and spicy

 - Nose: caramel, vanilla, cooked fruit, tropical fruit, banana, pineapple

 - Taste: thick, spice hits quickly, very sweet, almost evergreen, very fruit and spicy

 - Finish: fades quickly from evergreen to warmth

 - Nose: cinnamon, cloves, vanilla, brown sugar, plums

 - Taste: medium body, gingerbread, burn rises quickly, caramel, cloves

-- Finish: fades to soft muted cloves & nutmeg
+- Finish: fades to soft muted cloves and nutmeg

 - Comments: burns more but is mellow, flavor intensifies as you drink